mapsync/irvine-advisory2/site/content/post/boil-water-advisory-1.md

 ---
-title: Boil Water Advisory LIFTED
+title: Boil Water Advisory
 draft: false
 date: 2020-06-26T12:53:12.586Z
-description: Residents of the City of Ravenna no longer have to boil water.
+description: Residents who live on Broadway from Rose Bud street to the City of Ravenna, including The City of Ravenna, Cow Creek, Ticky Fork, Pitts Road, Smith Ln, and Campbell's Branch Rd. will need to bring all water consumed to a rolling boil.
+Allow to cool before drinking!
-image: /img/lifted-1-.jpg
+image: /img/download.jpg
 ---
-All samples we collected after flushing the system were tested, and were reported as being negative for harmful bacteria.
+ Crews are working to repair the leak.
+The system will be flushed when repairs are complete.
+Sorry for the inconvenience.